windowsair/MaixPy_DOC/en/get_started/edit_file.md

 ## REPL interface

-To keep things simple in the [previous example](led_blink.md), we entered code directly in the terminal at the Maix prompt, which was executed immediately upon pressing the Enter key.
+To keep things simple in the [previous example](led_blink.md), we entered code directly in the terminal at the Maix prompt which was executed immediately upon pressing the Enter key.
 Such interactive command line interfaces are often referred to as [`REPL（Read Eval Print Loop)`](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).
 MaixPy's REPL interface operates similar to most other command line interfaces except that the supported syntax is [MicroPython](http://docs.micropython.org/en/latest/reference/repl.html)

 While MaixPy's REPL interface is simple and convenient for small tasks, it soon becomes annoying to re-enter your code each time you want to run it.
 The solution is to save your code to a file, and then execute the file.
 The remainder of this page describes that process.

 ## MaixPy file system